Artistic Staff, Musicians Bianca Ancheta Artistic Staff, Musicians Bianca Ancheta

 Nicholas Hersh, Music Director

-Over a remarkable tenure as Associate Conductor of the Baltimore Symphony Orchestra, Hersh created the BSO Pulse series, through which he brought together indie bands and orchestral musicians in unique collaborations; he led the BSO in several subscription weeks, and concerts in and around Baltimore; and he directed the BSO’s educational and family programming, including the celebrated Academy for adult amateur musicians.
+Over a remarkable tenure as Associate Conductor of the Baltimore Symphony Orchestra, Hersh created the BSO Pulse series, through which he brought together indie bands and orchestral musicians in unique collaborations; he led the BSO in several subscription weeks, and concerts in and around Baltimore; and he directed the BSO’s educational and family programming.
 Hersh also maintains a close relationship with the National Symphony Orchestra, leading concerts throughout Washington, D.C.
 He stepped in to replace an indisposed Yan Pascal Tortelier, on subscription, to great acclaim.

 Hersh is frequently in demand as an arranger and orchestrator, with commissions from orchestras around the globe for adaptations of everything from classical solo and chamber music to popular songs.
 His orchestration of Beethoven’s Cello Sonata Op.
 69 was premiered by the Philharmonie Zuidnederland in January 2022, while his symphonic arrangement of Queen’s Bohemian Rhapsody continues to see worldwide success as a viral YouTube hit.
 He also serves as arranger and editor for the James P. Johnson Orchestra Edition.